ecological-cities/home2park/index.md

 The key features include the ability to:

--   Download relevant data from OpenStreetMap (OSM) such as buildings, parks and features related to recreation (alternatively, the user may use their own datasets).
+-   Download relevant data from OpenStreetMap (OSM) such as buildings, parks and features related to recreation.
+The user may also supply data for new buildings and parks, for the purpose of future scenario planning.
--   Redistribute coarse-scale population data (e.g. per census unit region) into residential buildings, also known as ‘dasymetric mapping’.
+-   Redistribute coarse-scale population data per census unit into residential buildings, also known as ‘dasymetric mapping’, which helps highlight specific areas where more people will benefit from the presence of parks.
--   Summarise multiple attributes that are important for recreation, at each park.
+-   Summarise at each park multiple attributes that are important for recreation (e.g. dense vegetation, length of waterfronts, open spaces, trails, etc.).
 -   Calculate the supply (provision) of the park attributes to each residential building, while accounting for ‘distance decay’, or the fact that supply from parks further away are reduced.